cis193/website/content/_index.md

 - *The Go Programming Language* by Alan Donovan and Brian Kernighan
 - *Go In Action​* by William Kennedy
 - *Programming in Go* by Mark Summerfield

+## Shared Lecture

+The CIS19X common lectures will be held 4 times at the beginning of the semester, and will be taught by Joe Devietti.
+The topics will be:

+- Command line (1/18)
+- Git (1/25)
+- HTTP and DNS (2/1)
+- HTML and CSS (2/8)

+We will assume you are familiar with these topics, so be sure to attend if you are unfamiliar with any of these topics or need to brush up.